OmegaPointZero/nodechan/README.md

 + Manage Banners
 + Add helmet.js for security
 + Add middleware to prevent users from replying to locked threads (if thread is locked, thread page renders w/o reply form, but updated threads can still reply and can still reply via api)

-### API
-+ Need to fix API to respond with some sort of JSON data after POSTing to server, instead of responding with all of the regular pages' html.

 ## To Fix:
 + Delete button on boards.ejs doesn't function the same as from within the thread, not deleting the entire thread if the OP is selected.
 Will need to rewrite delete function to differ between threads.ejs and board.ejs views.p